johakovi/Continuum-Explorer-Memories/README.md

 Text editor

+## Bugs to fix
+Example PDF or Word file that are opened from Continuum Explorer, it opens only read-only

+"Square" sidebar and "Rounded" window theme elements overlaps

 ## More languages?
 If you want contribute to adding more languages to my fork or original troikoss app, then use this [link (johakovi)](https://github.com/johakovi/Continuum-Explorer-Memories/blob/master/app/src/main/res/values/strings.xml) or this [link (troikoss)](https://github.com/troikoss/Continuum-Explorer/blob/master/app/src/main/res/values/strings.xml) and send file to us! c: